yidas/codeigniter-rest/README.md

 protected function delete($resourceID=null) {}
 ```

-> `$requestData` is the raw body from request
+> `$requestData` (array) is the raw body from request
 >
-> `$resourceID` is the addressed identity of the resource from request
+> `$resourceID` (string) is the addressed identity of the resource from request

 ### Custom Routes & Methods

-The default routing methods are below setting:
+The default routes for mapping the same action methods of Resource Controller are below:

 ```php
 protected $routes = [